 Calm.
 This is the feeling we wanted to evoke, and it is the word that comes up again and again when people visit our home.
 It’s also ideal in its proximity to both nature and culture.

-Architecturally, we wanted to test whether a 150-metre-square house with 5 x 8-metre rear yard could become our spacious family home.
+Architecturally, we wanted to test whether a 150-metre-square house with a 5 x 8-metre rear yard could become our spacious family home.
 On a relatively modest footprint, the key gesture was to borrow space from both the courtyard itself and the nearby Yarra River and Abbotsford Convent precinct.
 The coalescence of kitchen, dining and courtyard into one outdoor room defined the design process and, ultimately, lived experience in the home.

 For the most part it has been a very organic process.